-- Wind turbine and component manufacturers: These companies benefit from growing wind demand because it helps drive sales growth.
+- Wind turbine and component manufacturers: These companies benefit from growing wind energy demand because it helps to drive sales growth.
 However, they face potential demand, competitive, and cost pressures.

-- Wind power producers: These companies own and operate turbines that produce wind energy, which they sell to end users.
-Most wind producers sell power under government-regulated rate structures or long-term, fixed-rate contracts that generate steady revenue.
+- Wind power producers: These companies own and operate turbines that produce wind energy, which they sell to end users such as electric utilities and large corporate buyers.
+Most wind producers sell power under government-regulated rate structures or long-term, fixed-rate power purchase agreements (PPA) that generate steady revenue.

-While wind energy is growing in importance, few companies focus solely on manufacturing wind turbines and components or producing wind energy.
-Of those that do, only a couple trade on major U.S. stock exchanges.
+Although wind energy is growing in importance, few companies focus solely on manufacturing wind turbines and components or producing wind energy.
+Only a couple trade on major U.S. stock exchanges.
 That leaves investors with few domestic pure-play wind energy investment opportunities.

-Because of that, investors need to cast a wider net when looking for ways to invest in the wind energy sector.
+Because of the limited pure plays, investors need to cast a wider net when looking for opportunities in the wind energy sector.
 With that in mind, here are some of the top wind energy stocks to consider:

 |Wind Energy Stock||Ticker||